progrock-libraries/kickstart/documentation/tutorial/main.md

 1. All static cleanup performed by object destructors will in practice have been performed, but there’s no guarantee that all relevant static cleanup has been performed at this point.

-2. When you just want to keep the console window when you run your program (without debugging) from an IDE such as Visual Studio, then it’s much simpler to use the IDE’s functionality.
+2. When you just want to keep the console window when you run your program (without debugging) from an IDE such as Visual Studio, then it can be much simpler to use the IDE’s functionality.
 For example, in Visual Studio run the program via keypress **Ctrl** + **F5**.
 And, for example, in Code::Blocks run the program via keypress **F9**.

 ### **2.3.
 Prevent console window closing in Unix.**